-(23) Person means one or more individuals, legal representatives, partnerships, joint ventures, associations, corporations (whether or not organized for profit), business trusts, or any organized group of persons and includes the state, state agencies, counties, municipal corporations, school districts and other public corporations or subdivisions.
+(26) Person means one or more individuals, legal representatives, partnerships, joint ventures, associations, corporations (whether or not organized for profit), business trusts, or any organized group of persons and includes the state, state agencies, counties, municipal corporations, school districts and other public corporations or subdivisions.

+(27) Probation means a temporary status imposed on a license by the State Fire Marshal following failure to abate violations.
+During probation, the location remains licensed but is subject to increased oversight and specific conditions, which must be met within a designated timeframe.

+(28) Probationary Period means the time after employment start date to consist of 60 days on the job training, hereafter referred to as “Training Period.”

+(29) Suspension means the temporary removal of the authority to conduct regulated actions under one or more licenses, due to failure to comply with the terms of probation or continued noncompliance with regulatory requirements.

+(30) "Tank" means any vessel, container, or cylinder designed for the storage, transportation, or use of Liquefied Petroleum Gas (LPG).

+(31) Training Period means the same as probationary period as defined by OAR 837-030-0180.

-(24) Truck Equipment Operator License means a license issued to an individual who operates liquefied petroleum gas delivery equipment installed on a motorized vehicle.
+(32) Truck Equipment Operator License means a license issued to an individual who operates liquefied petroleum gas delivery equipment installed on a motorized vehicle.

+(33) Revocation means the formal termination of one or more licenses issued by the State Fire Marshal due to failure to resolve violations after probation or suspension.
+Revocation prohibits the Person or company from engaging in any regulated LPG activities at the affected location.

+837-030-0140

-837-030-0140 Licenses Required
+Licenses Required

-(1) A company license is required for any company engaged in the business of installing, extending, altering or repairing any liquefied petroleum fuel gas system including but not limited to gas appliances or piping, vent or flue connection pertaining to or in connection with liquefied petroleum gas installations, and includes the installation of LP-Gas containers, container appurtenances and the operation of delivery equipment on motorized vehicles.
+(1) A company license is required for any company engaged in the business of installing, extending, altering or repairing any liquefied petroleum fuel gas system including but not limited to gas appliances or piping, vent or flue connection pertaining to or in connection with liquefied petroleum gas installations, and includes the installation of LPG containers, container appurtenances and the operation of delivery equipment on motorized vehicles.

 (2) A fitter license is required for any individual performing the installation or replacement of LPG containers, container appurtenances and or performs work on LPG fuel gas systems including but not limited to liquefied petroleum gas fitting, venting, installation or repair or remodel to any piping or venting, installs or repairs, connects, or disconnects any liquefied petroleum gas appliance.